 Your sump pump moves water away from your basement to keep your lower living area, laundry room and storage space safe and dry.
 It’s effective after heavy rainstorms and ice melts when high levels of moisture can threaten to leak in through your home’s foundation.

 If your sump pump malfunctions, the basin it’s housed in can overflow and flood your basement.
 Obviously, basement flooding is a very unfortunate–and costly problem, which is why it’s so important to keep your sump pump functioning correctly.
 If you suspect something’s wrong with your sump pump, the experts at Applewood are ready to help.

 Check out the video below to learn how to test your sump pump.
 Follow the tips within to make sure your sump pump is working correctly.
-If you’re still having problems, Applewood’s licensed plumbers provide fast and reliable sump pump replacement and repair in Denver, Boulder and Longmont.
+If you’re still having problems, schedule an appointment with Applewood’s licensed plumbers.
+We provide fast and reliable sump pump replacement and repair in Denver, Boulder and Longmont.

 What is A Sump Pump?

 A sump pump is a small appliance that pumps moisture away from your home’s foundation.
 Sometimes known as a “flooded basement pump,” a sump pump keeps your basement dry and prevents mold and mildew from forming.
 During the melt season in Colorado, or after strong summer storms when the soil around your home becomes saturated, a sump pump can be a life saver.

 To install a sump pump, we create a sump pit beneath your home’s foundation and nest the pump within.
 The pump remains on standby until your sump pit begins to fill with rain or meltwater.
 When the float switch for your sump pump senses moisture, it activates and pumps the water into a drain and away from your floor.
 Because a sump pump uses electricity, we recommend having a battery backup in the event your power gets knocked out during a storm.